 According to the newspaper, the burial site contained the bodies of 146 stillborn infants, 128 infants and young children, and 29 adults.
 Only 147 of their names were available online.

-The burial site came to light after a resident contacted council members while searching for her twin brothers, died in 1962.
+The burial site came to light after a resident contacted council members while searching for her twin brothers, who died in 1962.
 One was stillborn, and the other died five hours after birth.

 - Advertisement -